Orbital origin of fourfold anisotropic magnetoresistance in Dirac materials

-\textit{Introduction.-{}-}Anisotropic magnetoresistance (AMR) is a fundamental phenomena in magnetic material, usually arising from the interaction between the electrons and magnetizations, has many useful functionality in magnetic sensors and data recording technologies \citep{Ejsing2004APL,Bason2006JAP,Chappert2007NM}.
-Previous studies showed that both AMR and the related planar Hall effect (PHE) widely oscillates in $\pi$ (twofold symmetric component) with respect to the angle between the direction of electric current and magnetic field \citep{Tang2003PRL}.
-Notably, fourfold ARM was observed in a wide variety of materials \citep{vanGorkom2001PRB,Muduli2005PRB,Limmer2006PRB,Rushforth2007PRL,Bason2009PRB,Naftalis2011PRB,Annadi2013PRB,DingZ2013jap,xiao2015jap2,Oogane2018jjap,Ahadi2019PRB,ZengFL2020PRL,Wadehra2020NC,Battilomo2021PRB,DaiY2022PRL,Song2022NC}, such as ferromagnetic CoFe alloys \citep{ZengFL2020PRL}, FePt epitaxial films \citep{DaiY2022PRL} and antiferromagnetic $\mathrm{EuTi_{2}O_{3}}$ \citep{Ahadi2019PRB} and $\mathrm{Nd_{2}Ir_{2}O_{7}}$ \citep{Song2022NC}, which has been attributed to anisotropic relaxation time, higher order perturbation of spin-orbit coupling (SOC) and cluster magnetic multipoles of spins \citep{Yahagi2020jpsj,DaiY2022PRL,Song2022NC}.
-In reality, the fourfold component usually appears a subordinate correction and superposes on the profile of twofold part.
+\textit{Introduction.-{}-}Anisotropic magnetoresistance (AMR), a fundamental phenomenon in magnetic materials, usually arises from the interaction between the electrons and magnetizations and has many useful functionality in magnetic sensors and data recording technologies \citep{Ejsing2004APL,Bason2006JAP,Chappert2007NM}.
+Previous studies for noncrystalline and crystalline materials showed that both AMR and the related planar Hall effect (PHE) are $\pi$-periodic (twofold symmetric component) in the angle between the direction of electric current and magnetic field \citep{Tang2003PRL,Ritzinger2023RSOS}.
+Notably, fourfold AMR was observed in a wide variety of materials \citep{vanGorkom2001PRB,Muduli2005PRB,Limmer2006PRB,Rushforth2007PRL,Bason2009PRB,Naftalis2011PRB,Annadi2013PRB,DingZ2013jap,xiao2015jap2,Oogane2018jjap,Ahadi2019PRB,ZengFL2020PRL,Wadehra2020NC,Battilomo2021PRB,DaiY2022PRL,Song2022NC}, such as ferromagnetic CoFe alloys \citep{ZengFL2020PRL}, FePt epitaxial films \citep{DaiY2022PRL} and antiferromagnetic $\mathrm{EuTi_{2}O_{3}}$ \citep{Ahadi2019PRB} and $\mathrm{Nd_{2}Ir_{2}O_{7}}$ \citep{Song2022NC}, which has been attributed to anisotropic relaxation time, higher order perturbation of spin-orbit coupling (SOC) and cluster magnetic multipoles of spins \citep{Yahagi2020jpsj,DaiY2022PRL,Song2022NC}.
+Note that the twofold part usually corresponds to the non-crystalline term, while the fourfold one originates from the crystal structure in high-quality single crystals or epitaxial materials~\citep{Ritzinger2023RSOS}.
+In reality, the fourfold component usually appears as a subordinate correction and superposes on the profile of twofold part.
 How to generate and control the predominant fourfold AMR in quantum materials is far unexplored.